timescale/timescaledb-ruby/docs/migrations.md

 ## The `create_continuous_aggregate` helper

+This goes in the model file.
 This example shows a ticks table grouping ticks as OHLCV histograms for every minute.

 First make sure you have the model with the `acts_as_hypertable` method to be